 Land uses have been retained, as the affected areas have been reinstated after the laying down of the underground cables.
-Any impact on land use was negligible.
+Any impact on land use was negligible and of limited duration.
 The presence of stands of Japanese knotweed and Himalayan balsam along the R578 was noted in reports submitted by the agent for the wind farm operators.
-Excavation within verges would have had the potential to spread this species, either through movement of affected soil or through soil caught on the wheels of vehicles involved with excavation.
+Excavation within verges would have had the potential to spread these species, either through movement of affected soil or through soil caught on the wheels of vehicles involved with excavation.
+There was no evidence of extensive spread of invasive species along the route, and such spread has not been referred to by the referrer, or by Cork County Council.